Enforcing hidden physics in physics-informed neural networks: Numerical implementation of reference solutions

-We provide reference solutions to serve as ground truth for evaluating the PINN predictions.
-The steady combustion problem is solved with a shooting method, as detailed in \cite{wuFlamePINN1DPhysicsinformedNeural2025}.
-All other benchmark problems are solved using the finite element method (FEM) implemented in the open-source library \texttt{FEniCS}.
+We provide reference solutions for all benchmark problems using conventional numerical methods, which serve as ground truth for evaluating the accuracy of the PINN predictions.
+Except for the steady combustion problem, which is solved using a shooting method as detailed in \cite{wuFlamePINN1DPhysicsinformedNeural2025}, all other problems are solved using the finite element method (FEM) implemented in the open-source library \texttt{FEniCS} \cite{alnaes2015fenics}.